jonathanhickford/lighthouse-analytics/README.md

 ###Generating csv files from Google Analytics

  - Install Ruby, I'm using ruby 2.0.0p451, but it shouldn't really matter
+ - From the checked out directory run ```$ gem install bundler```
- - Run ```$ bundle install``` to install the required dependecies
+ - From the checked out directory run ```$ bundle install``` to install the required dependecies
  - Go to the Google Developer Console https://console.developers.google.com/ as any user who has access to the Google Analytics property
   - Select the 'Lighthouse Analytics' project
   - Go to the APIs & auth section and click credentials
   - Choose an existing OAuth 2.0 client ID, or create a new one
   - Click download JSON
   - Save the file as 'client_secrets.json' in the common/ folder of the checked out project
- - Run one of the reports```$ ruby usage-reports-email-account/usage-reports-email-account.rb```
+ - Run one of the reports```$ ruby usage-reports-email-account/usage-email-account.rb```
  - This should open a web browser to let you authenticate using the same credentials as you used to download the client secrets
- - The script should now continue to run and generate a csv file in the folder, e.g 'ruby usage-reports-email-account/usage-reports-email-account.csv'
+ - The script should now continue to run and generate a csv file in the folder, e.g 'ruby usage-reports-email-account/usage-email-account.csv'

 ###Generating R graphs from the csv files